silviot/edx-platform-wiki/Shopping-Cart.md

 4) Min Price: Fill in with the price of the course.

-5) Suggested Prices: Use the same price as with #4.

-6) Currency: this defaults to "usd" (US Dollars).
+5) Currency: this defaults to "usd" (US Dollars).
 You can change this to be a different ISO code (e.g. 'chf' for Swiss Francs).

-7) Expiration Date/Date Time.
+6) Expiration Date/Date Time.
 It is recommended to leave these blank.

 # Multi-seat purchases (CourseRegCodeItem)